semgrep/semgrep-docs/docs/semgrep-code/policies.md

 # Policies

 Increase the breadth and depth of your scan coverage or remove noise from scans through the Policies page.
-Block or permit pull requests (PRs) or merge requests (MRs) from merging based on the rule that detected the finding.
+Block or allow merges for pull requests (PRs) or merge requests (MRs) based on the rule that detected the finding.

 The Policies page displays a visual representation of the rules that Semgrep Code uses for scanning.
 By default, the same rules in Policies are applied to all repositories.